BobWaffle/certificate-authority-bootstrap/README.md

  # Initialise the Root CA using the helper script
  ./bin/01CreateRootCAKeyAndCert.sh

- # Initialise the Intermediate CA using the helper script
+ # Initialise the Intermediate01 CA using the helper script
- ./bin/02CreateIntermediateCAKeyAndCert.sh
+ ./bin/02CreateIntermediate01CAKeyAndCert.sh
  ```

 **DO NOT CUT-AND-PASTE THE ABOVE COMMANDS IN ONE BLOCK**  Why?
 Because you're going to be prompted for passwords etc.